Manchester United F.C.: Busby years (1945–1969)

-In October 1945, the impending resumption of football after the war led to the managerial appointment of Matt Busby, who demanded an unprecedented level of control over team selection, player transfers and training sessions.
-Busby led the team to second-place league finishes in 1947, 1948 and 1949, and to FA Cup victory in 1948.
+In October 1945, the impending resumption of football after the war led to the managerial appointment of Matt Busby, who demanded an unprecedented level of control over team selection, player transfers. and training sessions.
+Busby led the team to second-place league finishes in 1947, 1948. and 1949, and to FA Cup victory in 1948.
 In 1952, the club won the First Division, its first league title for 41 years.
-They then won back-to-back league titles in 1956 and 1957; the squad, who had an average age of 22, were nicknamed "the Busby Babes" by the media, a testament to Busby's faith in his youth players.
+They then won back-to-back league titles in 1956 and 1957; the squad, which had an average age of 22, was nicknamed "the Busby Babes" by the media, a testament to Busby's faith in his youth players.
 In 1957, Manchester United became the first English team to compete in the European Cup, despite objections from The Football League, who had denied Chelsea the same opportunity the previous season.
 En route to the semi-final, which they lost to Real Madrid, the team recorded a 10–0 victory over Belgian champions Anderlecht, which remains the club's biggest victory on record.

-The following season, on the way home from a European Cup quarter-final victory against Red Star Belgrade, the aircraft carrying the Manchester United players, officials and journalists crashed while attempting to take off after refuelling in Munich, Germany.
+The following season, on the way home from a European Cup quarter-final victory against Red Star Belgrade, the aircraft carrying the Manchester United players, officials, and journalists crashed while attempting to take off after refuelling in Munich, Germany.
 The Munich air disaster of 6 February 1958 claimed 23 lives, including those of eight players – Geoff Bent, Roger Byrne, Eddie Colman, Duncan Edwards, Mark Jones, David Pegg, Tommy Taylor and Billy Whelan – and injured several more.